fiverr/switch_board/README.md

 ### Description

 **SwitchBoard** is a utility gem designed to help in the coordination of locked objects by a set of "lockers".
-Think of a bank's cashiers, where customers are in line to be served, they are the dataset.
+Think of a bank's cashiers, where customers are in line to be served.
 When a customer is served by a cashier, it is still in line to be served, but is now "locked".

-Locking is indicated in the "Persistance" layer.

 Locking expiration is allowed so that if during "serving" a cashier got some other business to do and runs home, it will go back to the queue when lock expires.

-As such, the workflow has two main components:

-* Dataset - Implementaion is Solr based for now, but can be replaced.
-* Persistance - Implement is Redis based, but can be replaced

 The overall scope of the gem is:

 * Allow "lockers" to register themselves
 * Allow "lockers" to set a "lock" on object, with a predefined expiration period
-* Allow any client to retrive data from some persistance layer excluding the keys that are locked at the moment.
+* Allow lockers with special "roles" to force locks
 * Allow external observes to see current state of locked object

 ### Features